anthonyhumphreys/advent-of-code-2025/scripts/README.md

 The script will:
 - ✅ Create directories if they don't exist
 - ✅ Skip directories that already exist
-- ✅ Skip files that already exist
+- ✅ Only create directory structures (no code files)
-- ❌ Never overwrite existing files
+- ❌ Never overwrite existing files or directories